 In many ways, Stratholme was Arthas’s most defining moment.
 Almost as soon as he set foot in Stratholme, he realized the city had received plagued grain from Andorhal.
 Though the citizens had yet to succumb, it was only a matter of time before the Scourge claimed the city.
 Arthas decided to purge Stratholme before its people fell to the undead plague.
 Uther found the thought appalling, and he made it clear this was an order he would not follow.
 Arthas deemed his mentor a traitor and declared the Knights of the Silver Hand disbanded.
 Uther, with Jaina in tow, turned away from the falling prince.
 He was left to see this purge alone, with only a handful of men to follow him into battle.

 In the midst of Arthas’s purge, the townsfolk began to turn -just as they did in Hearthglen before.

-Arthas lost Uther’s and Jaina’s trust, and then he lost his connection to the Light as well.
+Arthas’s decisions cost him Uther’s and Jaina’s trust, as well as his connection to the Light.
 In many ways, he had lost each of his most significant allies.
 Mal’Ganis, who chose to make his appearance then, found this amusing.
-The dreadlord teased Lordaeron’s fallen prince, and urged Arthas to find him in Northrend.
+The dreadlord teased Lordaeron’s fallen prince and urged Arthas to find him in Northrend.
 Arthas, feeling hollow and desolate, declared that he would hunt Mal’Ganis to the end of the earth.